samarkov/kf_lp_rdp/README.md

 # kf_lp_rdp
 There is a study project of front-end developing.
-There is implemeted a simple landing page of non-existing site.
+There is implemetation a simple static landing page of non-existing site.